rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 **TNT CHEAT SHEET**
-Assembled from the internets, and the notes of Mr Ryan Marek
+Assembled from the internets, and the notes of Mr Ryan Marek.
 **A selection of simple tnt commands with reminders as to what they do**
 ***